 While many fad eating plans rise and fall in popularity faster than you can say "oat bran pancake" (looking at you Dr. Dukan), it might surprise you to know there are a few diets that continuously resurface on the internet every few years.
 (See: Souping, the Military Diet, Master Cleanse and the DIY lemon detox.)
 The latest weight loss regime to re-emerge?
 The GM Diet.

 According to The Australian, this little-known slimming plan was crazy-popular in the '80s, and has recently resurfaced from deep on the interwebs, gaining a whole new generation of devotees.
 Named for its somewhat odd association with General Motors—apparently it was originally developed for use by employees of the company—it's rumoured to have been tested at the Johns Hopkins research centre before being approved for use.
 These days it's taking weight loss forums by storm, with many enchanted by a promise of rapid slimming—think losses of up to seven kilos a week.
+In fact, last year Google listed the GM diet as one of the most searched for, right up there with Paleo and 5:2.

 Keep scrolling to find out what's involved.